silas-stuart/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9.Give access to only to others
 10.Set mode of a file to -rwxr-x-wx
-11.Set the mode of a file same to another files mode
+11.Set the mode of a file same to another files mode 12.Adding execute permission to all subdirectories of the current directory for the owner, the group owner and all other users